top of page

 Taking the simplicity and beauty of old illustrations and etchings and bringing them to life with her eye for detail and carefully considered pops of gold and colour, Elizabeth of Mountain and Molehill has created lampshades that are both quirky and elegant.

-Building her business from the ground upwards to fit around her family life, with each design Mountain and Molehill goes has gone from strength to strength, and in today’s Meet the Maker, we chat to Elizabeth about her story, her sources of inspiration for her beautiful lampshades and prints and her tips for budding lampshade making businesses.
+Building her business from the ground upwards to fit around her family life, with each design Mountain and Molehill has gone from strength to strength, and in today’s Meet the Maker, we chat to Elizabeth about her story, her sources of inspiration for her beautiful lampshades and prints and her tips for budding lampshade making businesses.
 Read on to find out more.

 Hi there!